Karin Lui Lilani explores how brands in Asia can play with senses in order to create stronger engagement

 In Asia, engaging the senses is ever-prevalent.
 In recent years, brands in Asia have been using new technologies to play with our senses and differentiate themselves from their competitors.

-For example, Coca-Cola’s summer campaign in China features lyrics to popular songs which are posted on its bottles.
+For example, Coca-Cola’s latest summer campaign in China features lyrics to popular songs which are posted on its bottles.
 Coke drinkers can use their smartphone to scan the lyrics to access an animated music clip that can be shared on social media.

 Another example: Japanese grocery brand Ebara Foods encourages children to eat vegetables through its Funfair In Your Mouthapp.
 The game asks players to eat virtual vegetables while on a roller coaster ride, with the computer webcam detecting facial motion.
 The app also recognises real vegetables and will show fireworks on the screen if the camera detects a child eating them.